AbdullaQasrawi/Voice-Cloning-and-Fake-Audio-Detection/README.md

 3. Scale the features using StandardScaler.
 4. Train a binary classification model using the scaled features.
 5. Save the trained model for future use.

-## Usage

-Provide instructions on how to use the voice cloning and fake audio detection systems, including code examples and any specific steps or considerations.

-## License

-Specify the license under which the code and other project materials are released.

-## Acknowledgements

-Mention any acknowledgements or credits for any external libraries, code snippets, or datasets used in the project.

-## Contributing

-Specify guidelines for contributing to the project, including how others can submit bug reports, feature requests, and pull requests.

-## Contact

-Provide contact information (email, website, etc.) for users to get in touch with the project maintainers or contributors.